aatifzeya/Introduction-To-Machine-Learning-using-Python/README.md

-# SVM
-Hyperparameter tuning using Grid Search CV
+# Introduction To Machine Learning using Python